‘Tis heart on heart thou rulest. Thou art the same

 ~ George MacDonald

-But from whatever quarter, our troubles, whether from the world outside of the world inside, still let us pray.
+But from whatever quarter, our troubles, whether from the world outside or the world inside, still let us pray.
 In his own right way, the only way that could satisfy us, for we are of his kind, God will answer our prayers with help.
 He will avenge us of our adversaries, and that speedily.
 Only let us take heed that we be adversaries to no man, but fountains of love and forgiving tenderness to all.
 And from no adversary, either on the way with us, or haunting the secret chamber of our hearts, let us hope to be delivered till we have paid the last farthing.

 ~ George MacDonald, Unspoken Sermons

 “The pleasures of spring have been jawed about so often that I am rather shy of saying anything about the lovely weather that has succeeded to the snow here.
 Do you know what if feels like when you go out for the first time without an overcoat and feel all the nerves funny up the back of your legs and see the clouds blowing about a really blue sky?
-At the same I know the spring too well to really like her.
+All the same I know the spring too well to really like her.
 She invariably makes you feel lonely & dissatisfied & long for

 ‘The land where I shall never be